 Digital Content Tracing and HIPAA

 One key challenge with digital content tracing would be that many organizations that are a part of it, such as Google and Apple, do not fall into the category of covered entities and therefore do not have the same regulations to follow under HIPAA.
 The protections that are guaranteed by HIPAA regulations would not be guaranteed for the protected health information that is shared in these apps.
 It is important for people to understand that if HIPAA does not apply to these organizations and these apps, then they are not given the same level of security with that information.
-A digital contact tracing app would require a person to share their private health information with a third party willingly and as these organizations are not liable under HIPAA, that electronic protected health information (ePHI) will not be protected to the same level.
+A digital contact tracing app would require a person to share their health information with a third party willingly and as these organizations are not liable under HIPAA, that electronic protected health information (ePHI) will not be protected to the same level.

 Who would use this app?

 In the United States, the use of a digital contract tracing app would be entirely voluntary.
 However, without at least half of the country’s population participating, the app would not be very effective.
 Widespread usage of the app would create a strong network of tracing and further increase the amount of people getting tested after potential exposure.
-However this type of app requires users to input some personal health information as well as regularly share their location, which makes people and organizations skeptical.
+However this type of app requires users to input some protected health information as well as regularly share their location, which makes people and organizations skeptical.

 Innovation in the United States